ManuelPeh76/Website-Downloader/readme.md

 - 🌓 Supports Light Mode and Dark Mode

 ## Installation
 Since I am pure windows user, I can describe the steps only for windows machines.
+The steps are the same for users of other systems.
+At least up to `npm install`.
+From there you can run the Downloader with `npm start` and it will work.
+The steps after that are windows specific (they result in an .exe file to run the tool and an installer is created).
 But I am sure, for Linux and MacOS it will also be possible, to do it in a simmilar way.

 I assume you have node.js, npm and git already installed.
 I only show you what you have to type into the console.
 Of course there will be output from some steps that is not shown here.